twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * If you want to change resources in versions containing a non-standard resource layout, you would have to use Resource Tuner (tested with latest version) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running on Windows XP Professional K SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
-* Version 1.0 until 6.5 only has one icon for the executable file.
 * Version 1.0 until 5.6 use ISO Latin-1 as the output encoding.
 East Asian users (e.g. Korean) will appreciate in previewtext.dat substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.

 ## Unregistered version limitations